hsoras/cant-say-that/README.md

 If you have a good run, open it with `index.html` in `visualization/`.
 It will let you select a `mcts_tree.json` file and it will display the attack tree in a browsable format.

 # Experimental Setup
-I used `nousresearch/hermes-4-70b` as the attacker, `meta-llama/llama-3.3-70b-instruct` as the judge, and `meta-llama/llama-3.3-70b-instruct` as the target.
+I used `nousresearch/hermes-4-70b` as the attacker and `deepseek/deepseek-v4-flash` as the judge.
+I have gotten successful jailbreaks on `meta-llama/llama-3.3-70b-instruct`, `deepseek/deepseek-v4-flash`, and `openai/chatgpt-4o` as the target.
 I got a successful jailbreak in 87 queries, with the winning conversation having 4 prompts to the target.
 That conversation is in `logs/` directory.
+I have plans to run full benchmarks with AdvBench or Jailbreak bench to test its capabilities.
+As of now I have been using it on CTF challenges and cannot publish the jailbreak examples yet.

 # Next Steps
-- Change the node expansion so it so it has some thought process or scoring mechanism for which skill to pick next instead of picking a random unused one.
 - Do more iterations of the attack with different skills and compile which skills have been the most successful.
-- Try against better target models and see how my attack holds up.
+- Try against better target models (claude ones) and see how my attack holds up.
+- Run my attack on a jailbreak benchmark like JailbreakBench or AdvBench

 # Successful Attack
 Go to `successful_run.md` to see the transcript of the successful jailbreak.